What Is "Zombie Debt"?

-Arizona residents may love their zombie movies and shows, but may be less enthralled by 'zombie debt.' .
-A zombie debt is one that is old, and generally not owed any longer, but like zombies in television shows, continues to haunt the debtor.
+Arizona residents may love their zombie movies and shows, but are much less enthralled by 'zombie debt.'
+Zombie debt is one that is old, and generally not owed any longer, but like zombies in television shows, continues to haunt the debtor.
 Recently, many debtors have sued big banks for not killing their zombie debt, allowing it to carry on as unpaid debt and affect their credit ratings, even though it was cleared in bankruptcy.